Get in touch with us to find out more from one of our team.

 One of the most productivity-crushing mindsets is when we beat ourselves up for not getting much (or as much as we’d hoped) done.
 We all have bad mornings or slow days, but what’s important is not letting them turn into slow weeks.
 When your productivity slumps, take your mind away from work completely – and that also means away from menial personal tasks.

 Exercise can really help by giving us a physical challenge and building our self-esteem.
 Fora’s buildings incorporate wellness suites with space and equipment to exercise at your leisure.
 This helps our members escape and reach their personal goals while getting into the right mindset for work.
 If exercise isn’t appealing, simply taking yourself away from your desk and having a hot drink can help your mind relax and reset.
 At Fora workspaces, we always have fresh mint and ginger on hand for making a brain-function boosting tea.

 Get productive at Fora

-At Fora we understand there’s life beyond the desk and we’re here to help you live it.
-We want you to stay productive while enjoying your downtime.
-Visit our workspaces across London and Reading to see how we help our members stay focused through clever design, quality wellness facilities and unbeatable service.
+Visit our workspaces across London and Reading to see for yourself how we help our members stay achieve their best through clever design, quality wellness facilities and unbeatable service.